Skip to main content

 Create Account

-Program calls the Account API (Coming Soon) to create an Account object.A successful Account API call requires one or more valid Entity IDs (returned via the Entity API call above).
+Program calls the Account API to create an Account object.A successful Account API call requires one or more valid Entity IDs (returned via the Entity API call above).
 If the product requires an application, the Account API will additionally require a valid Application ID (returned via the Application API call above).

 5